ardykay/LAMPstack-Project/README.md

    sudo mkdir /var/www/lampStack-project
    ```
  ** Next assign the ownership of the directory with the $USER environment variable which will refrence your current system user**

    '''bash
       sudo chown -R $USER:$USER /var/www/lampStack-project
    '''

 2. Create a new virtual host configuration file in Apache :
    Using Vi editor

    ```bash
    sudo vi /etc/apache2/sites-available/lampStack-project.conf
    ```
-   -This will open an editor that you can paste your content.
-To use vi editor
+   - This will open an editor that you can paste your content.
-   -Enter i to enter INSERT MODE where you are permitted to (edit and paste).
+   - Enter i to enter INSERT MODE where you are permitted to (edit and paste).
-   -Paste your content by left clicking,
+   - Paste your content by left clicking,

 4. Add the following content to configure the virtual host: